 Open-ended Learning: Students enjoy open-ended challenges that encourage creativity.

-Persistence: Within the STEM context, students are required to solve real-world problems which have the effect of developing within them, persistence, independence and success bred from failures.
+Persistence: Within the STEM context, students are required to solve real-world problems that have the effect of developing within them, persistence, independence and success bred from failures.

 What activities and experiences are within Digital Technologies at Suncoast?